 Educate Yourself/ Find Help

 Dust off the library card and check out some books on the topic from your local public library.
 I’m a big fan of Dave Ramsey’s “A Total Money Makeover” and Thomas J. Stanley’s “The Millionaire Next Door.”
-There are a number of other great books that are free to use at your library.
+Several other great books are free to use at your library.

 “Many people have difficulty paying off their debt.
 Although well-intentioned, people get distracted by competing priorities, and some are not good at sticking to their budget plans.
 Let’s face it, if we’re not pre-budgeting for our expenses, at the end of the month, the extra that you plan to pay to your targeted debt(s) may already be spent.”

 Maybe you will need an accountability partner along the way to help keep you on track.
-Maybe it’s a spouse, a friend, a family member or a service like PDMD.
+Perhaps it’s a spouse, a friend, a family member or a service like PDMD.

 No matter what obstacles you face in organizing your finances, remember that many have done it before you.
-They call it personal finance for a reason, everyone situation will be different.
+They call it personal finance for a reason; everyone’s situation will be different.
 Income, family, expenses, starting point, debt, etc., so don’t get caught up in the comparison game.
-Just remember with discipline your goals can be achieved your why can be reached.
+Just remember with discipline your goals can be achieved and your why can be reached.
 The good news is if you happen to stumble along the way, help is available.